klazarsk/sudo-ninja/README.md

 # Roadmap / Coming features

-**--expirenewer** _YYYY-MM-DD_

-This will define the earliest date that the utility will reap -- this is to help organizations with very old, unmaintained monolithic sudoers file, from inadvertently deleting contractors who have been hired on as permanent employees, or deleting long-term contractors who are still on board.

-**--expireolder** _YYYY-MM-DD_

 Currently the utility is expecting an EXP YYYY-MM-DD string in a comment preceding the block of rules that the expiration applies to. --expire would ideally accept a string so that the tag could be "Expire" or "END" or whatever locale-specific